 Her poems are built, like music, on repetition, parallelisms & frequent, compelling similes, lists & litanies.
 Their messages are right out front so she dispensed entirely with introductions -- if you didn't get it you weren't listening.
 Cortez can deliver the message without the finger-pointing of a preacher.
 And so she performed pieces about pollution (spiritual as well as environmental), about lying foreign policy, & oppression.
 In addition to "If the Drum is a Woman" she had a marvelous poem beginning "Everytime I think about us woman…" where she becomes a tree, & the message to us all "Find Your Own Voice" ("…& use it/use your own voice & find it").
 She was about to quit when the crowd demanded an encore & she obliged with a short piece, "I'm gonna shake like a violent rain storm…"

 Many of the poems she performed tonight I found in her 2002 collection from Hanging Loose Press, Jazz Fan Looks Back.
-During the books signing I overheard Jayne Cortez say she'd only been her once before.
+During the book signing I overheard Jayne Cortez say she'd only been here once before.
 In "the world's largest collection of photos of unknown poets" I found a couple shots of this famous poet when she read (no band, no drummer) at the Writers' Institute in February, 1989.

 Jayne Cortez should come back more frequently -- & the next time bring the band.